maksymovchynnikov/EventCalc-SHiP/README.md

 - Post-processing (launched as `python3 ...`):
   - `events_analysis.py`: the script computing various distributions with the decaying LLP and its decay products: position of the decay vertices, energy distributions, multiplicity, etc. The output is saved in the folder `plots/<LLP>/<LLP>_<mass>_<lifetime>_<other parameters>_decay products`.
-  - `total-plots.py`: the script making the plot of some averaged quantities, such as the polar acceptance, total geometric acceptance, mean decay probability, etc., and the plot with the dependence of the number of events as a function of the LLP's coupling and mass.
-The output is two plots saved in the folder `plots/<LLP>`.
+  - `total-plots.py`: the script making plots of averaged quantities, such as the polar acceptance, total geometric acceptance, mean decay probability, and the dependence of the number of events on the LLP's coupling, mass, and lifetime.
+The output is saved in the folder `plots/<LLP>`.
-  - `event-display.py`: the script making .pdf and interactive .html plots showing the decay point of the LLP, the direction of its momentum, and the directions of its decay products.
+  - `event_display.py`: the script making .pdf and interactive .html plots showing the decay point of the LLP, the direction of its momentum, and the directions of its decay products.
 The output is the event display of 10 random events for the selected decay mode saved in the folder `plots/<LLP>/eventDisplay/<LLP>_<mass>_<lifetime>_<other parameters>`.

 ### Output files of the simulation

-- The detailed event record file (located in `outputs/<LLP>/eventData/<LLP>_<mass>_<lifetime>_<other parameters>_decayProducts.dat`):
+- The detailed event record file (located in `outputs/<LLP>/eventData/<LLP>_<mass>_<lifetime>_<other parameters>_data.dat`):
   - The first string is `Sampled ## events inside SHiP volume.
+Squared coupling: ##.
 Total number of produced LLPs: ##.
 Polar acceptance: ##.
 Azimuthal acceptance: ##.
 Averaged decay probability: ##.
 Visible Br Ratio: ##.
 Total number of events: ##`.
-The meanings of the numbers are: the total sample size; the total number of LLPs produced during 15 years of SHIP running; the amount of LLPs pointing to the polar range of the experiment; of those, the amount of LLPs that also pass the azimuthal acceptance cut; of those, the averaged probability to decay inside the SHiP volume; the visible branching ratio of selected decay channels; the total number of decay events inside the decay volume.
+The meanings of the numbers are: the total sample size; the squared coupling used for the simulation; the total number of LLPs produced during 15 years of SHIP running; the amount of LLPs pointing to the polar range of the experiment; of those, the amount of LLPs that also pass the azimuthal acceptance cut; of those, the averaged probability to decay inside the SHiP volume; the visible branching ratio of selected decay channels; the total number of decay events inside the decay volume.
   - After the first string, the data is split into blocks.
 Each is started with `#<process=##; sample_points=##>`.
 The meanings of `##` are: the name of the LLP decay process; the number of samples per this process.
 After this string, there is the tabulated data with the decay information.
 The meaning of the elements is as follows:

    `p_x,LLP p_y,LLP p_z,LLP E_LLP mass_LLP PDG_LLP P_decay,LLP x_decay,LLP y_decay,LLP z_decay,LLP p_x,prod1 p_y,prod1 p_z,prod1 E_prod1 mass_prod1 pdg_prod1 p_x,prod2 ...`

   - where `...` means the data for the other decay products.
 The units are GeV (for mass, momentum, and energy) or meters (for coordinates).
 The center of the coordinate system corresponds to the center of the SHiP target.
 The first 10 numbers correspond to the decaying LLP info: its 4-momentum, mass, pdg identifier, decay probability in SHiP, decay coordinates.
 Each next 6 numbers correspond to the individual metastable decay product (electrons, muons, neutrinos and their antiparticles, photons, charged kaons, `K_L`, charged pions): 4-momentum, mass, and pdg identifier.
 Some of the rows end with the strings `0.
 0. 0.
 0. 0. -999.`, to account for varying number of decay products in the same decay channel and maintain the flat array if merging all the datasets.
 Each event has its own weight given by `P_decay,LLP`.
 The total number of events may be obtained by multiplying the total number of produced LLPs, polar acceptance, azimuthal acceptance, the sum of `P_decay,LLP` divided with the total number of stored events, and the visible branching ratio (all these numbers are actually provided in the first row).

-- The file with the total information about the simulation (located in `outputs/<LLP>/Total`): contains the self-explanatory header describing the meaning of columns.
-Results of various simulations corresponding to the same LLP setup (such as the choice of the phenomenology within the theoretical uncertainty and the mixing pattern) are added to the corresponding files.
+- The file with the total information about the simulation (located in `outputs/<LLP>/total`): contains the self-explanatory header describing the meaning of columns.
+Results of various simulations corresponding to the same LLP setup (such as the choice of the phenomenology within the theoretical uncertainty, the HNL mixing pattern, or the ALP-photon production source) are added to the corresponding files.

 - Plots with the LLP mass dependence phenomenology used to produce the event rates:
   - The overall LLP production probability per proton-on-target per coupling squared.